 - On the “Budget Summary Form,” what is the difference between “Amount to Raise” and “Expected Income”?

-Projects in the genre of the arts, history, science, biography, personal storytelling, cultural documentary, mixed genre, narrative and/or short digital video projects for online distribution (no longer than 20 minutes) should be submitted to the PMCF.
+Projects in the genre of the arts, history, science, biography, health, personal storytelling, cultural documentary, and mixed genre should be submitted to the PMCF.

-Projects that that are timely and relevant and explore contemporary social justice issues, and have potential to engage communities in dialogue beyond the broadcast should be submitted to the CIF.
+Projects that are timely, explore contemporary social justice issues, incorporate a journalistic approach into the filmmaking process, and have potential for civic dialogue beyond the broadcast should be submitted to the CIF.

 Incorporating a journalist approach into the filmmaking process includes a commitment to fairness, integrity and accuracy, as well as integrating an appropriate range of viewpoints into the storytelling.
 Broadly defined, journalistic practices may include, but are not limited to, extensive research, accessing public records and data, public accountability, an investigative approach, transparency of sources, and a reliance on facts.